 However, a comparison of the two mountains clearly explains the difference between Kazakhstan and Kyrgyzstan.
 While in Kok-Tobe there is an amusement park, a TV tower and a cable car but at Chon-Aryk there are only pastures, graves and empty plastic and vodka bottles with a bad road leading to it.

-Museum of Fine Arts
+Kyrgyz State Museum of Arts